Marko-Ivanovski/FCSE/README.md

 # FCSE - Faculty of Computer Science and Engineering

-This repository contains materials, assignments, and resources for various subjects at the Faculty of Computer Science and Engineering.
+This repository contains materials, assignments, and resources for some of the subjects at the Faculty of Computer Science and Engineering.

 ## Semester 1
 - [SP](Semester-1/SP) - Structured Programming: Introduction to programming concepts using C and C++, covering basic algorithms, data types, and control structures.